Course Description and Objectives:

 Thurs.
 Nov.
 24: Thanksgiving Break.
 No class.

 Tues.
 Nov.
-29: The Tempest; Review for Final Exam; Course Evaluations
+29: Oronooko; Review for Final Exam; Course Evaluations

 Thurs.
 Dec.
 1: Final Exam

-Attendance and Participation: In addition to the reading quizzes, your grade for participation will be calculated directly from your attendance record and from your participation in class discussions.
+Attendance and Participation: In addition to the reading quizzes and discussion questions, your grade for participation will be calculated directly from your attendance record and from your participation in class discussions.
 I expect you to attend every class meeting and to arrive on time.
 More than three absences will directly lower your course grade unless you have made specific arrangement with me in advance (or as soon after the absence as possible in the case of an emergency).
-If you miss the first or second class meeting without prior notice or if you miss four or more classes before the Midterm, you will be dropped from the course.
+If you miss the first two class meetings or if you miss four or more classes before the Midterm, you will be dropped from the course.
 Because arriving late to class is rude and disruptive to your peers, habitual lateness will also lower your course grade.
 You are responsible for keeping up with the reading and writing assignments for any class that you miss.

 I encourage everyone to participate in class discussions, and regular and active participation will raise your course grade.
 Of course, in order to participate fully, you will need to come to class prepared – that is, having read the material, having thought about it, and having brought it with you.
 Be sure to silence cell phones, pagers, and any other electronic devices when you enter the classroom!

-Reading Quizzes: Reading quizzes will be given on the second class meeting for each play we read.
-Quizzes will cover the entire play and are designed to see if you have been reading carefully.
-They will consist of 10 questions and a possible bonus question.
+Reading Quizzes: As noted on the syllabus, reading quizzes (worth 10 points each) will be given occasionally throughout the semester and are designed to see if you have been reading carefully.
 Your lowest quiz score will be dropped; there are no make-up quizzes.

 Exams: There will be two exams—one at midterm (October 6) and one on the last day of class (December 1).
-The midterm will cover our reading during the first half of the semester (through Macbeth) and the final will cover our reading during the second half of the semester.
+The midterm will cover our reading during the first half of the semester (Unit 1) and the final will cover our reading during the second half of the semester (Units 2 & 3).
 Exams will consist of identification questions as well as essays questions.
 Dates and times of both exams are firm; there are no make-up exams.

-Papers: Papers should be typed in a 12-point font with one-inch margins and page numbers, double-spaced, and stapled.
+Papers: Papers (each one page, single-spaced) should be typed in a 12-point font with one-inch margins and stapled.
 You are required to hand in paper copies of your essays; I will not accept essays handed in via email or computer disk.
 Papers are due at the beginning of class on the due date.
 I WILL NOT ACCEPT LATE PAPERS.